Are you ready for Black Friday? If not, here’s our checklist

 Show shoppers clearly, and concisely, why they should shop with you.
 What are your USPs?
 Bring your brand’s personality to life and give a reason to choose you over your competitors.
 Make sure your offers are clear and easy to understand.
 If you’re offering a discount via code, make sure it stands out and is eye-catching, so it’s not missed by readers.
 If it’s a site-wide discount, make it obvious.
 Remember, subscribers will be receiving hundreds of these emails.
 They’ll be skimming your emails at best, so make sure you’re hooking them above-the-fold.

 You also need to reflect this across your whole site.
 You don’t want missed deals to lead to negative feedback because they weren’t visible on your site.
 Your offers need to be easy to find across your homepage and all Black Friday campaign landing pages.

 8.)
 Check your providers

 Make sure your website hosts and email providers know about your upcoming campaign and expect the rise in traffic.
 Updates or changes to their software could cause massive problems if they go wrong.
-Luckily, the development team at dotdigital put a coding freeze on Engagement Cloud during the holiday season, to ensure your marketing runs as smoothly as possible.
+Luckily, the development team put a coding freeze on Dotdigital during the holiday season, to ensure your marketing runs as smoothly as possible.